character-navigator/ml-service/README.md

 ## Note

-- In the `character_extraction.ipynb` notebook, the books are hardcoded and need to be adjusted accordingly.
+- In the `character_extraction.ipynb` notebook, the name of the books are hardcoded and need to be adjusted accordingly.
-- In the `character_summarization.ipynb` notebook, the books are hardcoded and need to be adjusted.
+- In the `character_summarization.ipynb` notebook, the name of the books are hardcoded and need to be adjusted.
 Additionally, when summarizing a range of characters, the range has to be manually inserted in the extract chunks section.

 ## Project Setup
 Ensure all commands are executed from the project root.